oortcloud/node-ddp-client/README.markdown

   auto_reconnect_timer: 500,
   use_ejson: true,  // default is false
   use_ssl: false, //connect to SSL server,
-  use_ssl_strict: true //Set to false if you have root ca trouble.
+  use_ssl_strict: true, //Set to false if you have root ca trouble.
+  maintain_collections: true //Set to false to maintain your own collections.
 });

 ddpclient.connect(function(error) {